 With backing from American Vogue and Harper’s Bazaar, designers such as Sybil Connolly put Ireland on the fashion map for the first time, making the country a must-visit destination for stylish women everywhere.
 For example, when Jacqueline Kennedy was painted for her White House portrait it was in a Connolly pleated-linen dress.

-For the first time, these pioneers are now celebrated here in Dublin in a remarkable new exhibition, Ireland’s Fashion Radicals.
-Visitors will have a unique opportunity to see many original garments exhibited for the first time.
+These pioneers were celebrated here in Dublin in a remarkable new exhibition, Ireland’s Fashion Radicals.
+Visitors had a unique opportunity to see many original garments exhibited for the first time.

-As the exhibition curator Robert O'Byrne puts it, "From a ballgown worn in Buckingham Palace to pink lurex bell-bottoms worn to the disco, this show celebrates Irish design at its most innovative."
+As the exhibition curator Robert O’Byrne put it, “From a ballgown worn in Buckingham Palace to pink lurex bell-bottoms worn to the disco, this show celebrates Irish design at its most innovative.”

-This important new show is presented by Debenhams in association with Persil, Magee, DoDublin, The Times, The Sunday Times, The Ireland Funds and the Department of Culture, Heritage and the Gaeltacht.
+This important new show was presented by Debenhams in association with Persil, Magee, DoDublin, The Times, The Sunday Times, The Ireland Funds and the Department of Culture, Heritage and the Gaeltacht.

 John Bebbington, Regional Director for Debenhams Ireland, said, “This exhibition not only highlights the impact Irish designers have had on the world of fashion, but also their importance in paving the way for future designers.
 At Debenhams we have made it our mission to bring designers to the high-street so it was the perfect collaboration for us.
 We are looking forward to the coming weeks and being part of this unique exhibition celebrating Irish fashion and its heritage.”

 To discover more about the stylish trailblazers who were Ireland’s Fashion Radicals, buy your Museum ticket by clicking here.
 All guided tours include entry to Ireland’s Fashion Radicals.